 Letter from the Residency Program Director

 UT Southwestern’s residents are exposed to a wide variety of systems of psychiatric care and patient populations.
-Affiliates include one of the premier county hospitals in the country (Parkland Memorial Hospital), a private university hospital (Zale Lipshy), a Veteran’s hospital that is one of the VA’s academic flagship centers (Dallas Veterans Affairs Medical Center), a private tertiary care pediatric hospital (Children' s Medical Center), two university student health centers, and an innovative public-private community psychiatry system (Northstar and Metrocare).
-The program involves every resident in each setting in a coherent plan balancing patient care and education.
-Diversity of settings allows the resident to care for the widest possible range of patients by diagnosis, by ethnic background, by socio-economic status, and by locality.
+Our clinical sites include one of the premier county hospitals in the country (Parkland Memorial Hospital), a rapidly growing university hospital system (Clements University Hospital and Zale-Lipshy University Hospital), a Veterans Affairs hospital that is one of the VA’s academic flagship centers (Dallas Veterans Affairs Medical Center), a tertiary care pediatric hospital (Children's Health℠ Children's Medical Center), three university student health centers, a psychotherapy training clinic, and an innovative public/community psychiatry system (Metrocare Services).
+We also offer rural mental health electives throughout North Texas and global mental health electives through collaborations in Guyana and China.
+Diversity of settings allows our residents to care for the widest possible range of patients by diagnosis, ethnic background, socio-economic status, and location.

-We believe that optimal patient care is provided by psychiatrists who have balanced and satisfying lives.
+We believe that as psychiatrists we cannot thrive and reach our full potential unless we are part of a community of colleagues who deeply care for each other.
+Optimal patient care is provided by psychiatrists who have balanced and satisfying lives.
 We constantly look for ways to support our residents in this pursuit.
-This includes the many activities run by our vigorous Psychiatry Residents Organization, including a ‘Big Siblings’ program, social activities, a weekly lunch meeting, a yearly retreat day, and a regular movie night.
-The residency offers a process group (‘T-Group’) in every year of the program, an important source of peer support that is led by experienced group therapists.
+This includes the many activities run by our vigorous Psychiatry Residents Organization, including a "Families" program, social activities, a weekly lunch meeting, a yearly retreat day, and a regular movie night.
+Our residents have been leaders in initiating support programs for under-represented minority residents, Muslim residents and LGBT residents through the HEAL program (Housestaff Emerging Academy of Leaders).
+The Residency Program offers a process group called T-Group, an important source of peer support that is led by experienced group therapists.
+Our residents have access to the UT Southwestern Resident Wellness and Counseling Center, and we have additionally arranged for our residents to obtain low-fee psychodynamic psychotherapy through a partnership with the Dallas Psychoanalytic Center.

 - Psychotherapy research, including individual and family